-Traditional music in Wisconsin has filtered in from an amazing array of immigrant groups, which has transformed the musical profile of the state.
-Students will be introduced to a variety of traditional music forms, played on instruments originally from various cultures including Swedish bagpipes, hurdy-gurdy, guitar, triangle, Appalachian mountain dulcimer, and Indian harmonium.
-Adaptable to any age.
+Traditional music in Wisconsin has an amazing diversity, thanks to the many immigrant groups who have brought their instruments and musical styles to the area.
+In this activity students will be introduced to a variety of traditional music forms, played on an array of traditional instruments such as Swedish bagpipes, hurdy-gurdy, guitar, triangle, Appalachian mountain dulcimer, and Indian harmonium.

 Folklore and Fun: